-Somehow even when we brush our teeth twice a day, we floss here and there and even if we avoid sugar as much as possible, dental pain can still occur.
-In case you can´t get to the dentist right away, here are some tips that may be able to relieve your discomfort before you are able to book an appointment.
+In case you can´t get to the dentist right away, here are some tips that may be able to relieve your discomfort before you can book an appointment.
 If you have any problems, it is always a good idea to see your dentist sooner rather than later.

 You definitely need to see a dentist if you have pain that :